 We often stress that the development of our products is customer-driven.
 This means we respond to customer requests quickly and exhaustively, making customers feel as if they directly participated in the development.
 This cooperation is mutually beneficial and sometimes results in brilliant ideas indeed.

 Yesterday I had a conversation with a customer whose requirement was exporting RDL reports to Microsoft Word documents.
-The problem was that he wanted his reports to have quite a lot inline formatting, that is to format text differently within the same textbox.
-Something like this:
+The problem was that he wanted his reports to have quite a lot of inline formatting, which is to format text differently within the same textbox.

-Some of this text is bold and other text is italic.
+Some of this text is bold and another text is italic.

 As you know, even such a basic formatting is not supported in Reporting Services.
 The whole text within a textbox can only have the same formatting.
 So since this is by design, the problem seems unsolvable…

 …unless you have the latest Aspose.Words for Reporting Services 184.108.40.206 installed.
 Yes, we did come up with some solution and implemented it shortly.
 The solution is… why not use HTML to format the text within a textbox?
 Indeed, wouldn’t it be nice to simply specify how the text should be formatted:

 Some of this text is <b>bold</b> and other text is <i>italic</i>.

 and get a proper result when the report is exported to a Word document?